mohdaliiqbal/vagrant-phd3/README.md

 - Keep your Zookeeper instances to minimum.

 ###Things to follow
-- Add HAWQ plugin to Ambari and have it ready within Ambari to provision HAWQ cluster.
 - Add Optional Spring XD VMs
 - Add Optional GemfireXD VMs
 - Create the cluster without Ambari